analogdevicesinc/VSCode-Maxim/userguide.md

 ## Integrating the Toolchain
 Visual Studio Code provides the [Tasks](https://code.visualstudio.com/Docs/editor/tasks) for integrating external tools.
 To use the Maxim SDK toolchain via Tasks, the toolchain binaries must be made accessible from the command line.
 Additionally, the correct board and peripheral driver files for a target platform must be loaded for compilation and source code development.
 When those conditions are met, then Tasks can be created to conveniently implement the features that you would expect from an IDE:  building, cleaning, flashing, and debugging.

 [VSCode-Maxim](https://github.com/MaximIntegratedTechSupport/VSCode-Maxim) handles this for you and offers simple, clear configuration options for changing the target platform.
-It leverages the fact that VS Code will look for a `.vscode` folder inside of its working directory to load settings from.
+It leverages the fact that VS Code will look for a `.vscode` folder inside of its working directory from which to load settings.
 The `.vscode` folder in the repo makes the toolchain accessible from the integrated terminal and contains the core Tasks for use with a project Makefile.
 It also configures the debugger and Intellisense properly.

 Let's get started setting it up.
 The procedure below is a demonstration for the MAX32670EVKIT, but the same procedure can apply to all micros.

 ## Getting Started with VSCode-Maxim

 ### 1 - Install Software Requirements
-First, ensure sure you've met the Software [Requirements](https://github.com/MaximIntegratedTechSupport/VSCode-Maxim#requirements) listed in the readme.
+First, ensure you have met the Software [Requirements](https://github.com/MaximIntegratedTechSupport/VSCode-Maxim#requirements) listed in the readme.
 This includes VS Code itself, the correct SDK for your microcontroller, and the official C/C++ extension for VS Code.

 If you're not sure which SDK to use for your platform, see the [readme](https://github.com/MaximIntegratedTechSupport/VSCode-Maxim/blob/main/readme.md#requirements).
 It's recommended to install all of the SDK components and use the default installation path.